Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Numerical results

 As can be seen from Figs.~\ref{fig:contour1}, \ref{fig:contour2} and~\ref{fig:contour3}, degeneracies between different NSI parameters appear whenever one tries to constrain more than one parameter at a time from a single CE$\nu$NS measurement experiment.
 We now show how these degeneracies can be partially lifted when combining the results of two different detectors.
 Given the large number of possible combinations of two detectors, we restrict our study to a few suitably chosen cases.
-Already from inspecting how the different allowed regions in Figs.~\ref{fig:contour1} to~\ref{fig:contour3} overlap, one can identify some more favorable combinations.
+Already from inspecting how the different sensitivity regions in Figs.~\ref{fig:contour1} to~\ref{fig:contour3} overlap, one can identify some more favorable combinations.
 In particular, detectors with a different proton to neutron ratio~\cite{Barranco:2005yy} help to reduce the degeneracies in Figs.~\ref{fig:contour2} and~\ref{fig:contour3}, as the associated bands are characterized by different slopes (indeed, $m$ can be written as $m = - (2r+1)(r+2)$, where $r = Z/N$).
-As an illustration, we show in Fig.~\ref{fig:contour4} the 90\% C.L. allowed regions in the parameter spaces $\left(\varepsilon^{uV}_{ee},\, \varepsilon^{uV}_{\mu\mu} \right)$, $\left(\varepsilon^{uV}_{ee},\, \varepsilon^{dV}_{ee}\right)$ and $\left(\varepsilon^{uV}_{\mu\mu},\, \varepsilon^{dV}_{\mu\mu} \right)$ for the detector combinations $\rm CsI+Si$, and $\rm CsI+Xe$.
+As an illustration, we show in Fig.~\ref{fig:contour4} the expected 90\% C.L. sensitivities in the parameter spaces $\left(\varepsilon^{uV}_{ee},\, \varepsilon^{uV}_{\mu\mu} \right)$, $\left(\varepsilon^{uV}_{ee},\, \varepsilon^{dV}_{ee}\right)$ and $\left(\varepsilon^{uV}_{\mu\mu},\, \varepsilon^{dV}_{\mu\mu} \right)$ for the detector combinations $\rm CsI+Si$, and $\rm CsI+Xe$.
 As can be seen, the most efficient combination is the one involving two target materials with a very different proton to neutron ratio ($r = 0.71$ [0.72] for Cs [I] versus $r = 1$ for Si, while Xe has $r = 0.69$, very close to the Cs and I nuclei).
+Moreover, by comparing the blue area on the left plot of Fig.~\ref{fig:contour4} with Fig.~14 of Ref.~\cite{Baxter:2019mcx}, one can see that combining the data of two detectors with different enough characteristics, such as CsI and Si, is much more efficient in breaking degeneracies than filling the same gas TPC detector alternatively with Xe and Ar, which is the option studied in Ref.~\cite{Baxter:2019mcx}.
+To make the comparison more meaningful, we checked that this conclusion still holds if the CsI and Si detectors run only for 1.5 years each, as for the gas TPC detector filled with either Xe or Ar.

 For comparison, we show in Fig.~\ref{fig:contour5} a few more combinations of two detectors, again chosen among the most suitable ones to reduce degeneracies between two different NSI parameters.
 Among these combinations, $\rm Xe + Si$ is comparable to $\rm CsI + Si$, while $\rm CsI + C_3F_8$ and $\rm Xe + C_3F_8$ are almost as efficient.
 On the other hand, $\rm Xe + Ge$ is significantly less sensitive, but still better than $\rm CsI + Xe$.
 These results are expected from the previous discussion regarding the impact of the proton to neutron ratio of the targets: the combinations that have very different ratios are more suitable to break degeneracies between NSI parameters.